AstralCode19/wad-api-ca/README.md

 # wad-assignment2

+Name: Laisha Jordan

-This is my work for assignment 2 of web app development
+This is my work for assignment 2 of web app development.